 UK Democracy Fund

-The UK Democracy Fund (the Fund) is a pooled Fund set up by the Joseph Rowntree Reform Trust (JRRT) in 2019 and supported by a group of committed funders, including a number of charitable trusts.
-Independent and non-partisan, the Fund is helping build a healthy democracy – one in which everyone can participate and where political power is shared fairly.
-The Fund addresses the challenge of funding democratic participation and tackling political inequality.
+The UK Democracy Fund (the Fund) is a pooled Fund initially set up by the Joseph Rowntree Reform Trust (JRRT) in 2019 and supported by a group of committed funders, including a number of charitable trusts.

-The Fund has three broad goals:
+The Fund has four broad goals:

-Enabling everyone to vote: Building support for reforms to ensure a simple, seamless and accessible voting system fit for the 21st century.
+Building support for reforms to ensure a simple, seamless and accessible voting system fit for the 21st century.

-Extending the right to vote: Advocating in support of expanding the franchise for 16- and 17-year-olds and settled UK residents from overseas.
+Advocating in support of expanding the franchise for 16- and 17-year-olds and settled UK residents from overseas.

-Increasing participation of everyone in our elections: Making an effort to raise the turnout of low-propensity voters to improve fairness in our democracy.
+Making an effort to raise the turnout of low-propensity voters to improve fairness in our democracy.

-Enabling everyone to vote: Advocating for AVR
+1. Enabling everyone to vote: Advocating for AVR

 The UK Democracy Fund advocates for the introduction of automatic voter registration (AVR), through commissioned research and grant making, such as support for the ongoing campaign from Unlock Democracy.

-Extending the right to vote: Votes at 16 and for settled migrants
+2. Extending the right to vote: Votes at 16 and for settled migrants

 In 2024, the Fund awarded a grant to the Migrant Democracy Project for their Our Home Our Vote campaign for residence-based voting rights.

-Increasing participation: 2024 General Election
+3. Increasing participation: 2024 General Election

 Find out more